tarwn/lessthandot-hugo/blogs/content/posts/2010-05-04-selling-a-mirror-short.md

 type: post
 date: 2010-05-04T11:26:08+00:00
 ID: 780
 excerpt: 'Hardware can be a single point of high performance and a single point of failure.
 In a mirroring situation, there is not a listing we can put on paper as to the best hardware and configuration we can make.
-Each database server is configured as it requires for IO operations, memory usage etc…  RAID 1+0 would give you write performance on the mirror but at the cost of what if you database server that is active is on RAID 5?'
+Each database server is configured as it requires for IO operations, memory usage etc...
+RAID 1+0 would give you write performance on the mirror but at the cost of what if you database server that is active is on RAID 5?'
 url: /index.php/datamgmt/datadesign/selling-a-mirror-short/
 views:
   - 7961